 SafeCare is under the umbrella of the Arkansas Home Visiting Network; unlike other home visiting programs in the network, it is exclusively for DCFS clients.
-It is currently in three of the division's ten geographic areas, with a plan of Statewide implementation by Jan.
-1, 2020.1 SafeCare is currently funded by Medicaid, but DCFS will provide a 15% match starting Oct.
+It is currently in all ten of the division's geographic areas, though they are not accepting referrals yet in three of those counties.
+Training for DCFS staff is planned for Jan., Feb., and March in those three counties.
+SafeCare is currently funded by Medicaid, but DCFS will provide a 15% match starting Oct.
 1, 2019.
 DCFS will assume full responsibility for payments on Oct.
 1, 2020.
 As such, DCFS will not be asking for reimbursement on SafeCare until FFY 2021.
 However, DCFS is requesting that the 15% state match spent on SafeCare in FFY 2020 count towards the 50% state expenditures on well-supported programs.

 Current referral criteria for SafeCare includes a child who is the subject of a Garrett's Law investigation or a protective services case is open due to a true finding of medical neglect, failure to thrive, Munchausen by Proxy, or other neglect categories.
 As Safecare started prior to the passage of Family First, candidacy and/or Family First eligibility was not initially included in the eligibility criteria; however, this will be a requirement starting Oct.
 1, 2019.
 This should not have a negative impact on referrals as a review of SafeCare clients showed that 96% of referrals met Arkansas's definition of candidacy.
 Once, DCFS assumes payment the PIs will be changed so that SafeCare can also be provided to parenting foster youth who do not have a true determination of maltreatment.
 SafeCare has not been rated by the Title IV-E Prevention Services Clearinghouse at this time but is scheduled to be reviewed.
-DCFS believes that SafeCare meets the standards set forth in the Family First Services and Prevention Act2 as a well-supported practice.
-Below are 4 relevant studies.3
+DCFS believes that SafeCare meets the standards set forth in the Family First Services and Prevention Act as a well-supported practice.
+Below are 4 relevant studies.

-- 1) Chaffin, M., Hecht, D., Bard, D., Silovsky, J. F., & Beasley, W. H. (2012).
+- Chaffin, M., Hecht, D., Bard, D., Silovsky, J. F., & Beasley, W. H. (2012).
 A statewide trial of the SafeCare home-based services model with parents in child protective services.
 Pediatrics, 129(3), 509-515. doi: 10.1542/peds.2011-1840. - 2) Gershater-Molko, R. M., Lutzker, J. R., & Wesch, D. (2002).
 Using recidivism data to evaluate Project Safecare: Teaching bonding, safety and healthcare skills to parents.
-Child Maltreatment, 7(3), 277-285. - 3) Beachy-Quick, K., Lee, C., McConnell, L., Orsi, R., Timpe, Z., & Winokur, M. (2018).
+Child Maltreatment, 7(3), 277-285. - Beachy-Quick, K., Lee, C., McConnell, L., Orsi, R., Timpe, Z., & Winokur, M. (2018).
 SafeCare Colorado program evaluation report 2014-2017.
 Unpublished report, Colorado State University, Fort Collins, CO. - 4) Burke, J., Bigelow, K., Carta, J., Borkowski, J., Grandfield, E., McCune, L., Irvin, D., et al. (2017).
 Long-term impact of a cell phone-enhanced parenting intervention.
 Child Maltreatment, 22(4), 305-314.